MohamedHanii/YelpCamp/README.md

 ### Running Application:

-Application running and hosting using heroku: https://apple-crisp-04291.herokuapp.com/
+* Application running and hosting using heroku: https://apple-crisp-04291.herokuapp.com/

-Database hosting using atlas mongodb cluster
+* Database hosting using atlas mongodb cluster.
+* Images are uploaded on cloud using cloudinary.

 ## Running the Tests